mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 "You never run out of strange ideas, do you?" she asked in an antagonizing tone.

-Mel let out an exasperated sigh.
+Melna let out an exasperated sigh.
 "My ways may seem strange to you, Pomri, but I am desparate for answers.
 I'm doing this for the assurance that we tried everything that we could."

 "I only hope that we don't run out of time," she rebuked.